 LTL shipping is perfect for businesses (especially small and mid-sized businesses) who send shipments frequently but rarely have enough freight to fill an entire trailer.
 It helps you avoid overpaying for the smaller shipments that you are sending.
 LTL routes are typically designed as a hub and spoke model with terminals placed in key cities throughout direct service areas.

-Freight that qualifies for LTL shipping is, as a general rule, classified as freight that utilizes 1-6 pallet spaces and weighs less than 10,000 lbs.
+Freight that qualifies for LTL shipping is, as a general rule, classified as freight that utilizes 1-6 pallet spaces and weighs less than 10,000 pounds.
 To price freight for LTL shipping, carriers normally use the 18 freight classifications put forth by the National Motor Freight Traffic Association (NMFTA).
 These classifications are based on the weight, length, height, density, ease of handling, value, and liability of the freight.

 LTL freight is broken into classes 50-500.
 Higher density freight typically receives a lower classification (between 50-85), while more fragile/less dense freight usually has a higher classification (between 125-500).